devustine/COS101/fullnotes/03_computer-hardward-components.md

 There are two kinds of hard disks: Hard Disk Drives (HDD) and Solid State Drives (SSD).

 ### HDDs (Hard Disk Drives)
-- **Movable parts**: Have a head that reads and writes information on the disc
+- **Movable parts**: Have a head that reads and writes information on the disc.
-- **Sound**: Sometimes you hear your computer making a particular sound - that's the head trying to retrieve information from where a particular file is written so you can see and retrieve that file
+- **Sound**: Sometimes you hear your computer making a particular sound — that's the head trying to retrieve information from where a particular file is written so you can see and retrieve that file.
-- **Susceptible to damage**: Because of these movable parts, HDDs are susceptible to damage since they move a lot during operation
+- **Susceptible to damage**: Because of these movable parts, HDDs are susceptible to damage since they move a lot during operation.

 ### SSDs (Solid State Drives)
-- **No movable parts**: Do not have any movable parts
+- **No movable parts**: Do not have any movable parts.
-- **Technology**: Use integrated circuits
+- **Technology**: Use integrated circuits.
-- **Durability**: Last longer because they don't have movable parts
+- **Durability**: Last longer because they don't have movable parts.
-- **Cost**: However, they're really expensive - very expensive
+- **Cost**: However, they're really expensive — very expensive.

 ### Storage Capacity
 The capacity of storage devices is usually measured in bytes.
 A hard disk with a capacity of 50 megabytes can store information of size 50,000 bytes.